SAP-samples/teched2023-XP185v/exercises/ex4/README.md

   <br><img src="/exercises/ex4/images/SavePolicyWithoutRestriction.png" width="70%">

-You have now create an authorization policy that gives READ access to user accounts.
+You have now created an authorization policy that gives READ access to user accounts.

 ## Exercise 4.3 Create a user account for testing